Venka97/FaceSwapCV/README.md

-# SwapCV
+# Content: Computer Vision
-SwapCV
+## Project: SwapCV

-A script to swap faces from a specified image in a live video using OpenCV and dlib.
+In this project I modified the original code to allow live face from a video stream.

 To run the script you'll need to install dlib (http://dlib.net) including its Python bindings, Haar Cascades and OpenCV.
 You'll also need to obtain the trained model from